Matthew 5:1-48

 and from him that would borrow of thee turn not thou away.

-However, on a personal level, these verses reveal the tension in our own hearts between 'love of self' and 'love of others'.
+He is saying that we should not be overly concerned with our own personal 'rights,' or with defending ourselves against personal offenses.
+These verses reveal the tension in our own hearts between 'love of self' and 'love of others.'
 Our Lord has displayed selfless love toward us.
+As His followers, we ought to be loving and forgiving toward one another.
+1Cor 6:5-8; Eph 4:31,32

 5:43 Ye have heard that it hath been said,